sincanmaulanaa/violance-detection-YOLOv8/README.md

 - **Performance Issues**: Reduce video resolution or increase frame skip in `app.py` if processing is slow.
 - **Access Denied**: If accessing from another device on the same network, ensure the firewall allows port 5000 (on macOS: System Settings > Network > Firewall; on Windows: Windows Defender Firewall > Allow an app through firewall).

-## Contributing

-Feel free to fork this repository, submit issues, or create pull requests to improve the project.
-Contributions are welcome!

-## License

-[Specify your license here, e.g., MIT License] - If you don't have a license yet, consider adding one (e.g., MIT) to define usage terms.

 ## Acknowledgments

 - [Ultralytics](https://github.com/ultralytics/ultralytics) for the YOLOv8 framework.